lbechberger/LearningPsychologicalSpaces/README.md

 python -m code.mds.similarity_spaces.filter_directions path/to/input_file.csv direction_name n_dims path/to/output.csv
 ```
 The script loads the candidate directions along with their evaluation results from `input_file.csv` (which is the output of `find_directions.py`).
 For each space (up to `n_dims`), it compares all candidate directions based on Cohen's kappa and based on the Spearman correlation.
 For each of these evaluation metrics, the directions with the highest values are kept and averaged.
 The result (the dimensionality of the space, the `direction_name`, the averaged direction and the list of candidate directions it is based on) is written to `output.csv`.
+The script takes the following optional parameters:
+- `-k` or `--kappa_threshold`: Minimal value of Cohen's kappa required to pass the filter.
+Defaults to 0.
+- `-s` or `--spearman_threshold`: Minimal value of the Spearman correlation required to pass the filter.
+Defaults to 0.

 ### 2.3 Correlations to Similarity Ratings